 If you’d like to hear me explain and model some of what follows, remember that the essential FAQs are also covered in Bitesize, my library of short audio clips.

 And now, prepare yourself.
 I’m going to invite you on a bungee jump.
 I hope you are suitably terrified!

 Actually I have no intention of raising your stress levels and I’m going to take very good care of you.
 The aim of this thought experiment is to help you empathise with your child, so that when you’re in the middle of a meal the tools come to you instinctively and you don’t have to go and consult a book.

 Your child’s resistance is driven by fear

 One day I realised that just about every mealtime obstacle my daughter threw at us was driven by fear.
 This changed everything.
 Her behaviour might have looked like contempt, or stupidity, or rudeness, or defiance, but the eating-disorders specialist coaching us suggested that the underlying emotion was fear.
-How can food be frightening?
-It’s not of course, but if you have a brain disorder, you don’t think the way others do.

 “Before, we knew she was having rages and tantrums, however, on the multi-family therapy week we have all learned together that it is fear and anxiety.”

-[End of the extract]
+[End of extract from the chapter]

 - Planning the challenge